wyleyr/hankel1867tr/03-I-Exposition.md

-The addition of two numbers consists in the same process which led to the [generation]{.origphrase title="Erzeugung"} of the numbers themselves, and one sees that the the sum and also the the symbol $+$ used for its notation is governed by two main laws
+The addition of two numbers consists in the same process which led to the [generation]{.origphrase title="Erzeugung"} of the numbers themselves, and one sees that the the sum and also the the symbol $+$ used to signify it is governed by two main laws
 $$ a + (b + c) = (a + b) + c = a + b + c $$
 $$ a + b = b + a $$
 the first of which is designated that of <dfn>associativity</dfn>, the